 Now, you might have come across numerous guides on connecting a hose to a sink faucet.
 But, if you’re a frequent hose user, you know that the constant connect-disconnect routine can be a bother.
 To solve this, we’re going to dive into how to install a hose bib with a shut-off valve under your sink.
 This setup allows you to have an expandable garden hose under your sink that remains connected while still letting you use your sink’s faucet.

 So, let’s get started by discussing the tools and supplies you’ll need, followed by a detailed step-by-step walkthrough of the installation process.

-Garden hose connections are available in various sizes.
-Water hose fittings and adapters come in various diameters, including 1/2 inch, 3/4 inch, and 5/8 inch.
-However, the 3/4-inch-diameter hose is widely used, and connections of the same size are also standard.
+Garden hose connectors come in an assortment of sizes.
+You’ll find them in diameters such as 1/2 inch, 3/4 inch, and 5/8 inch.
+However, the 3/4-inch-diameter hose is typically the most common, and connectors of the same size are standard.

-Keep in mind that you’re measuring the internal diameter of a pipe tube through which water will flow.
-If you need assistance determining pipe diameters, watch this video.
-Most of these parts should be available at your neighborhood hardware shop.
-The list includes hyperlinks to Amazon images and pricing.
+Remember, we’re measuring the internal diameter of the pipe tube through which water will flow.
+If you need help determining pipe diameters, there are plenty of instructional videos available online.
+Most of these parts should be readily available at your local hardware store.
+Here’s what you’ll need: